timescale/docs/use-timescale/ha-replicas/high-availability.md

 The following HA configurations are available in Timescale Cloud:

-- Non-production: no replica, best for developer environments.
+- **Non-production**: no replica, best for developer environments.
-- High availability: a single replica in a separate AWS availability zone.
+- **High**: a single replica in a separate AWS availability zone.
 Available replication modes are:
-  - Optimized: best when zone latency is high, performance is more important than data integrity, and cost considerations are paramount.
-Transactions are complete without waiting for the replica to confirm.
+  - *Optimized*: good for both price sensitive customers and those who care most about failover speed and performance.
     Async replication provides faster  write speeds and improved performance for apps with less stringent consistency requirements.
-  - High data integrity: best for mission critical apps where latency due to AZ geographical proximity is not an issue.
-    All changes are replicated and confirmed across the primary data node and the HA replica before the transaction is considered complete.
-Synchronous replication ensures the highest level of data consistency and safety.
+  - *High data integrity*: all changes are replicated and confirmed across nodes before the transaction is considered complete, ensuring the highest level of data consistency and safety.

-- Highest availability: two readable replicas in separate AWS availability zones.
+- **Highest**: two readable replicas in separate AWS availability zones.
 Available replication modes are:
-  - Optimized: best when zone latency is high, performance is more important than data integrity, and cost considerations are paramount.
-Transactions are complete without waiting for the replicas to confirm.
+  - *Optimized* - two asynchronous replicas: transactions are considered complete without waiting for the replicas to confirm.
 Async replication provides faster write speeds and improved performance for apps with less stringent consistency requirements.
-  - High data integrity: best for mission critical apps where latency due to AZ geographical proximity is not an issue.
-    All changes are replicated and confirmed across the primary data node and the HA replicas before the transaction is considered complete.
+  - *High data integrity* - one synchronous replica and one asynchronous replica: A synchronous replica is guaranteed to always be in the exact same state as the primary, minimizing failover time and ensuring no data loss.
+However, synchronous replicas reduce ingest performance and do not provide a replica endpoint

     Synchronous replication ensures the highest level of data consistency and safety.

-High availability and Highest availability are available with [Scale and the Enterprise][pricing-plans] pricing plans.
+The `High` and `Highest` HA strategies are available with the [Scale and the Enterprise][pricing-plans] pricing plans.

 To enable HA for a Timescale Cloud Service: